carsonfarmer/blog/content/blog/olympic-cartogram.md

 which is generally less abstract than a bubble plot, but can sometimes lead to [dramatic results][].
-Since I felt like the only person on the internet without their own Olympics Visualization, I decided to throw together a cartogram to visualise Olympic medal achievements.
+Since I felt like the only person on the internet without their own Olympics Visualization, I decided to throw together a cartogram to visualize Olympic medal achievements.
 Drawing inspiration from The Telegraph graphic, I created a rubber-sheet cartogram based on an [iterative warping method][].
 The 'live' version of the cartogram is [available here][] (or by clicking on the image